The Golden Ratio

 Optimize Logo and Icon Design

-Logos and icons are integral parts of a brand's identity.
-Their design often involves the golden ratio.
+Logos and icons are integral parts of a brand's identity, and their design often involves the golden ratio.
 When they design logos or icons, designers should consider using the golden ratio to establish the proportions and shapes.
-If they ensure that elements of the logo or icon are in harmony, they can create winning, memorable designs.
-This can help welcome and maximize user interactivity and promote iconic status.
+If they make sure that elements of the logo or icon are in harmony, they can create winning, memorable designs.
+This can help welcome and maximize user interactivity—and promote iconic status.

 Image of Apple, analyzed with geometry to reflect the ratio.